Something More (Sugarland song)

 "Something More" is a song written and recorded by American country music group Sugarland.
 It was released in April 2005 as the second single from their debut album Twice the Speed of Life.
-Like its predecessor "Baby Girl", "Something More" was a number 2 hit on the Hot Country Songs charts.
+Like its predecessor "Baby Girl", "Something More" was a number 2 hit on the Hot Country Songs charts for 5 weeks.

 Music video

 A music video was released for the song, directed by Paul Boyd.
 In the video, the members of Sugarland are seen driving down a dirt road in a Cadillac.
 It breaks down and they stand around the smoking vehicle performing the song, until a truck drives up, and Nettles alone hops into the back.
 Nettles continues hitch-hiking while on the dirt road, getting on a motorcycle and in a station wagon.
 Throughout this, scenes of Nettles on a beach at sunset are mixed in.